Geometry of the Welch Bounds: Conclusion

 \section{Conclusion}

-The classical Welch bounds have been shown to arise from dimensionality considerations in connection with frame and grammian operators.
+The classical Welch bounds have been shown to arise from dimensionality considerations in connection with frame and Grammian operators.
 Geometric derivations of the first Welch bound have been given in previous work.
-This paper has extended the geometric perspective to obtain the higher-order Welch bounds, with the $k^{\mathrm{th}}$ bound for $k\geqslant 1$ arising naturally from observing either the $k$-fold Hadamard product of the grammian or the metric operator associated with a frame on a space of symmetric $k$-tensors.
+This paper has extended the geometric perspective to obtain the higher-order Welch bounds, with the $k^{\mathrm{th}}$ bound for $k\geqslant 1$ arising naturally from observing either the $k$-fold Hadamard product of the Grammian or the frame operator associated with a frame on a space of symmetric $k$-tensors.

 Welch bounds for generalized frames have been derived and the classical case shown to follow from this more general result.
-The role of frame tightness in achieving the Welch bounds with equality, which has been previously recognized in the $k=1$ case, has been established in this general setting.
+The role of tight frames in achieving the Welch bounds with equality has been established in this general setting.
+In general, for $k\geq 2,$ due to the difficulty in construction and, in some cases, lack of existence of Welch bound equality sets, it is natural to construct sets that come as close as possible to attaining the bound.
+This was done here by considering sets that minimize the frame potential energy in the space $\Symk(V)$ of symmetric $k$-tensors, and has led to an open question regarding conditions under which such sets must arise from tight frames of $V$.
 Further, specific connections have been clarified between the circle of ideas entailed in the geometric understanding of the Welch bounds and related topics involving symmetric tensors, homogeneous polynomials, and $t$-designs.

-\textbf{Somantika Datta} received a Ph.D.~degree in mathematics in 2007 from the University of Maryland at College Park.
-Earlier, she received her M.Sc. degree in mathematics and computing from the Indian Institute of Technology, Kharagpur, India.
-She is currently with the electrical engineering department at Arizona State University as an assistant research scientist.
-Her research is in the area of applied harmonic analysis.

-\textbf{Stephen Howard} graduated in 1982 from La Trobe University, Melbourne, Australia.
-He received his M.S.~and Ph.D.~degrees in mathematics from La Trobe University in 1984 and 1990, respectively.
-He joined the Australian Defence Science and Technology Organisation (DSTO) in 1991, where he has been involved in research in the area electronic surveillance and radar systems.
-He has led the DSTO research effort into the development of algorithms in all areas of electronic surveillance, including radar pulse train deinterleaving, precision radar parameter estimation and tracking, estimation of radar intrapulse modulation, and advanced geolocation techniques.
-Since 2003, he has led the DSTO long-range research program in radar resource management and waveform design.

-\textbf{Douglas Cochran} holds S.M.~and Ph.D.~degrees in Applied Mathematics from Harvard University and degrees in mathematics from MIT and the University of California, San Diego.
-He is currently Program Manager in applied mathematics at the U.S.~Air Force Office of Scientific Research.
-Previously he held positions at Arizona State University, at the U.S.~Defense Advanced Research Projects Agency (DARPA), and at BBN Systems and Technologies Inc. He was General Co-Chair of ICASSP-99 and Co-Chair of the 1997 U.S.-Australia Workshop on Defense Signal Processing.
-His research is in applied harmonic analysis and statistical signal processing.
+In particular, it has been shown that a homogeneous polynomial of a known degree $k$ can be uniquely reconstructed from its samples, provided the sampling points form a frame for the space of symmetric $k$-tensors.